 You should also wash your hands after coughing or sneezing, when caring for the sick, before, during and after preparing food, touching surfaces that many people have touched, when your hands are visibly dirty and after handling animals or animal waste.
 Remember you should always try to cough or sneeze into your elbow or into a tissue – not onto your hands.

-We encourage South Africans to remember this simple guide that F.I.G.H.T.
-Coronavirus:
+We encourage South Africans to remember this simple F.I.G.H.T. guide:

 If you would like further assistance, the National Institute for Communicable Diseases (N.I.C.D.) has a toll-free number for the public that deals with Covid-19 questions: 0800 029 999.